netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 ```

 ### Test behavior over implementation
-Tests become _fragile_ when the focus is implementation rather than behavior.
+When emphasis is placed on the implementation rather than the behavior, tests tend to become fragile.
 This is because <ins>implementations will often change</ins> as business requirements change.
 On the other hand, the underlying behaviors will usually remain consistent.

+For clarification, here's how we differentiate the two:

+- **Behavior testing** means we're testing the outcome.
+- **Implementation testing** means we're testing how the outcome was produced.